The Bluetooth biomedical smart jacket

 - The diagnoses is faster than a doctor

-- Pneumonia kills half a million children each yeah in sub-Saharan Africa
+- Pneumonia kills half a million children each year in sub-Saharan Africa

 (CNN)Getting a pneumonia diagnosis wrong can be fatal.
 As Ugandan inventor Brian Turyabagye knows all too well.